dsccommunity/DnsServerDsc/README.md

 * **xDnsServerSecondaryZone** sets a Secondary zone on a given DNS server.
 Secondary zones allow client machine in primary DNS zones to do DNS resolution of machines in the secondary DNS zone.
 * **xDnsServerZoneTransfer** This resource allows a DNS Server zone data to be replicated to another DNS server.
+* **xDnsARecord** This resource allwos for the creation of A records agaisnt a specific zone on the DNS server

 ### xDnsServerSecondaryZone